And now prepare for something that will blow your mind.

-Functions can call functions!
-Yes.. we already saw that, main
+Functions can call functions.
+We saw that, the main

 function.